-Part II - miscellaneous and final
+Part VIII - miscellaneous and final

-Schedule 3 to these Regulations sets out the modifications to be made to mental health legislation having effect in the Bailiwick.
+Schedule 3 to these Regulations, which is given effect by regulation 36, sets out the modifications to be made to mental health legislation having effect in the Bailiwick.
 Paragraph 4 modifies the Mental Health (Bailiwick of Guernsey) Law, 2010 to permit an approved medical practitioner (rather than only a second opinion approved doctor) to provide a certificate for the purposes of section 56 where the practitioner is of the opinion that is not reasonably practicable or would involve unreasonable delay to comply with the unmodified requirement of that section.
 Paragraphs 5 to 6 modify the Mental Health Review Tribunal Procedure Rules, 2012 to provide that the Mental Health Review Tribunal may properly be constituted according to specified criteria.